Automattic/jetpack/readme.txt

 **Major Enhancements**

 **Enhancements**
+* We have improved the performance when loading the Jetpack Settings in the dashboard, by optimizing the number of calls made when loading the page.
 * Masterbar: update the "Plugins" menu item to match the updated design on WordPress.com.
 * Sharing: use Google's minified librairies to improve performance when loading Google buttons.
 * Sync: synchronize plugin action links to add that information to WordPress.com.